yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/single-sign-on-sso/microsoft-entra-id-sso-guide.md

 First, go to the dashboard and click your profile image, then open **Security**.
 Navigate to the Single Sign-On (SSO) tab and gather this info:

 * Identifier (Entity ID)
-* Assertion consumer service URL
+* Assertion Consumer Service URL

 In Microsoft Entra ID, go to: